opalj/JCG/jcg_testcases/src/main/resources/js/Prototypes.md

 ## P3
 [//]: # (MAIN: global)
 Test prototype chain inheritance with method override (see if tool can follow the prototype chain correctly).
-TODO: EXPECTED NOT RIGHT, TEST ALSO A BIT WEIRD

 ```json
 {